Nelbert442/dero-golang-pool/README.md

-		"statsCollectInterval": "5s",	// Set interval for stats collection to run "hashrateWindow": "10m",		// Fast hashrate estimation window for each miner from its' shares "hashrateLargeWindow": "3h",	// Long and precise hashrate from shares "luckWindow": [64, 128, 256],	// Collect stats for shares/diff ratio for this number of blocks "payments": 30,					// Max number of payments to display in frontend "blocks": 50					// Max number of blocks to display in frontend },
+		"statsCollectInterval": "5s",	// Set interval for stats collection to run "hashrateWindow": "10m",		// Fast hashrate estimation window for each miner from its' shares "hashrateLargeWindow": "3h",	// Long and precise hashrate from shares "payments": 30,					// Max number of payments to display in frontend "blocks": 50					// Max number of blocks to display in frontend },

-	"redis": {
-		"enabled": true,            // Set redis enabled to true, utilized, or false, not utilized "host": "127.0.0.1",    	// Set address to reach redis db over "port": 6379,               // Set port to append to host "password": "",             // Set password for db access "DB": 0                     // Set index of db
-	},

 	"unlocker": {
-		"enabled": true,			// Set block unlocker enabled to true, utilized, or false, not utilized "poolFee": 0,				// Set pool fee.
+		"enabled": true,			// Set block unlocker enabled to true, utilized, or false, not utilized "poolFee": 0.1,				// Set pool fee.
 This will be taken away from the block reward (paid to the pool addr) "depth": 60,				// Set depth for block unlocks.
-This value is compared against the core base block depth for validation "interval": "10m"			// Set interval to check for block unlocks.
+This value is compared against the core base block depth for validation "interval": "5m"			// Set interval to check for block unlocks.
 The faster you check, the more noisy/busy that process can get.
 	},

 	"payments": {
-		"enabled": false,			// Set payments enabled to true, utilized, or false, not utilized "interval": "30s",			// Run payments in this interval "mixin": 8,					// Define mixin for transactions "maxAddresses": 2,			// Define maximum number of addresses to send a single TX to [Usually safer to keep lower, but 1-5 should suffice]
+		"enabled": false,			// Set payments enabled to true, utilized, or false, not utilized "interval": "10m",			// Run payments in this interval "mixin": 8,					// Define mixin for transactions "maxAddresses": 2,			// Define maximum number of addresses to send a single TX to [Usually safer to keep lower, but 1-5 should suffice]
 		"minPayment": 100,			// Define the minimum payment (uint64). i.e.: 1 DERO = 1000000000000
-		"bgsave": true,				// Perform BGSAVE on Redis after successful payouts session "walletHost": "127.0.0.1",	// Defines the host of the wallet daemon "walletPort": "30309"		// Defines the port of the wallet daemon [DERO Mainnet defaults to 20209 and Testnet to 30309] },
+		"walletHost": "127.0.0.1",	// Defines the host of the wallet daemon "walletPort": "30309"		// Defines the port of the wallet daemon [DERO Mainnet defaults to 20209 and Testnet to 30309] },